 If you’ve read corporate Twitter feeds lately, you’ll probably see that a lot of them use the platform to announce their latest corporate advocacy efforts.
 For example, some cosmetic companies pride themselves on environmental friendliness, vegan ingredients, or a refusal to engage in animal testing.
 Tweets on this sort of topic is common in the beauty industry, along with product launch announcements.
 In other industries, you might see a car manufacturer bragging about their latest environmental ratings.
 Major influencers like Elon Musk are well-known for bragging about their company’s corporate citizenship priorities.

-85% of American small businesses find Twitter indispensible for customer service.
+85% of American small businesses find Twitter indispensable for customer service.

 One of the advantages of Twitter over some other platforms for customer complaints like Yelp is that the business has an easy way to respond.
 All an unhappy customer has to do is direct their tweet at the business’ Twitter account.
 Likewise, Twitter consumer users are the type of person who like to broadcast their thoughts in real time.
 And as every savvy business owner knows, there’s no time like immediately after a customer complaint to deal with the issue.
 After all, you don’t want hard feelings to fester.